justnudge/twitter-widget/README.md

 2. Add the Twitter field to the profile edit page so that users can add their twitter name.
 3. Add the Twitter widget to the profile in view so that the twitter feed can be display.
 4. Create the messages files.
+5. Add the URL into the ajax proxy.
 5. Re-synchronize and restart the server.

 **NOTE:** A list of sample configuration files are included, showing their before and after appearance.
 If you need assistance setting up the environment it is recommended that you download the files and diff them with each other (so that you can see the before and after) and also with your configuration.